Organizers & contact information

 As violinist and director Hugo imbibes all possible forms of creativity, whether it be performing premieres in Carnegie Hall, improvising with monks in India, or devising innovative programmes for O/Modernt.

-Hugo is a violinist with a uniquely intellectual approach to his work, incorporating aspects of literature, philosophy, spirituality and meditation.
+Hugo is a violinist with a holistic approach to his work, incorporating aspects of literature, philosophy, dance, spirituality and meditation.
 Alongside his passion to discover and learn from music of all ages and traditions, Hugo embraces the world of contemporary music, performing works written for him in halls such as Mariinsky Theatre Concert Hall, Chicago Symphony Hall, Wigmore Hall, Berlin Konzerthaus and Shanghai Oriental Arts Theatre.
-He is also regularly asked to devise and present concerts with a unique twist, collaborating with ensembles such as Scottish Chamber Orchestra, Basel Chamber Orchestra, Scottish Ensemble, Manchester Camerata and his own O/Modernt Orchestra.
-He has commissioned over fifty works by composers including Erkki-Sven Tüür, Peteris Vasks, Sven-David Sandström, Albert Schnelzer, Judith Weir and Tobias Broström.
-Hugo is the artistic director of Festival O/MODERNT at Ulriksdal’s Palace Theatre Confidencen, Stockholm.
-Every June, the oldest rococo theatre in Sweden houses a series of unique musical encounters that release the listener from their conventional box of habit.
-In 2017 the festival will be guided by ‘Vivaldi and the Return’.
+He is also regularly asked to devise and present concerts with a unique twist, collaborating with ensembles such as Basel Chamber Orchestra, Manchester Camerata and his own O/Modernt Orchestra.
+In 2018 Hugo is artist-in-residence at Kings Place and from 2019 has been appointed principal conductor of the Orchestra da Camera di Perugia.

 With a passion for chamber music, Hugo gives regular recitals in prestigious festivals (Kuhmo, Edinburgh, Gstaad, St-Denis, Baltic Sea) and halls across Europe and the Far East, collaborating with artists such as Evelyn Glennie, Anne Sofie von Otter, Steven Isserlis, Angela Hewitt and Olli Mustonen.
 He plays on a 1751 G.B.
 Guadagnini.